ksu-cs-textbooks/cc310/content/06-search-sort/02-linear-search.md

 In this module, we will develop a couple of examples of searching an array for a specific number.

 Finding the first occurrence of a number in an unordered array is a fairly straightforward process.
 A black box depiction of this function is shown below.
-There are two inputs--`array` and `number`--and a single output, the `index` of the first occurrence of the `number` in `array`.
+There are two inputs, `array` and `number`, and a single output, the `index` of the first occurrence of the `number` in `array`.

 ![Function Diagram](/images/7/7.2.function.png)